-You don’t need any special equipment, your mobile phone is enough.
-Tell yourself how your dream life looks like, maybe choose your ideal day.
+You don’t need any special equipment; your mobile phone is enough.
+Tell yourself what your dream life looks like, and maybe choose your ideal day.

 Go into as much detail as possible, don’t just describe things, also describe how you feel.
 You can play this recording again and again, in the morning in your morning routine, in the evening before falling asleep, or even on your commute to work.

 If your subconscious mind hears this story over and over again, it will acknowledge it as the truth and do everything to get you there.

 Write a Letter to Yourself